hubnedav/PrintABrick/README.md

-    # Website for printable building kits
+# PrintABrick
+Web catalogue of LEGO® parts for 3D printing

 A Symfony project

 ## Install